travisdowns/robsize/README.md

 ```
 Usage: robsize [TEST_ID] [OPTIONS]

 	--csv      	  Output in csv format suitable for plotting
 	--slow     	  Run more iterations making the test slower but potentiallly more accurate
 	--fast     	  Run fewer iterations making the test faster but potentiallly less accurate
 	--superfast	  Run at ludicrous speed which is even less accurate than --fast
 	--write-asm	  Print the raw generated instructions to a file and quit
 	--list     	  List the available tests and their IDs
+	--start=START Use START to specify the initial value of filler instruction count (Default = 16)
+	--stop=STOP   Use STOP to specify the maximum value of filler instruction count (Default = 256)
 ```

 ## Interesting Tests